emulation-plans/emulation-plans/README.md

 The idea being that the community (for now, me) can build out Emulation Plans and save them in a consistent repository for sharing at a later date.

+A core principal taught on the wonderful SANS SEC699 Course

 ## WTF is going on here?
 The directory structure should make sense;

 APT/Group Name, then a Caldera specific named directory.

+- Each APT/Group should contain a `README.md` that defines any environment specific pre-requisites etc.
 - Abilties contains our abilities split into subdirectories full of tactics, the individual technique is then defined in the YML file.
 - Adversaries contain a list of abilities, a friendly name and a brief description.
 - Payloads contain any exe's, dll's or other magic artifacts that we may need to run this adversary as an operation.